surifirstpin/biplus_documentation/docs/DataRun.md

 ## Local Sorting

-Using Bi+ you can the
+Using Bi+ you can the colu

 ## Hidden filter option